 The last decade has seen a resurgent push for change in anti-Black racism, and the Black Lives Matter movement (BLM) is a clear contributor.
-BLM, cofounded in 2013 by Alicia Garza, Opal Tometi, and Patrisse Cullors (Black Lives Matter, n.d.), has had extraordinary reach and longevity (Buchanan et al., 2020).
-BLM takes center stage in the national conversation after each police killing of an unarmed Black individual because compared with Whites, police killings are among the leading causes of deaths for African American and other men of color between 25 and 35 years (Edwards et al., 2019).
-Therefore, for White parents, BLM presents a unique challenge to the prevalent colorblind racial ideology (CBRI; Neville et al., 2013), which manifests in the socialization of White individuals to stop seeing race altogether, including one's own (colorevasion-follows from the value of individualism), and the belief that every individual has equal opportunities and protections in U.S. society (power-evasion-stems from the narrative that America operates under a meritocracy so racism is no longer a major issue).
+BLM, co-founded in 2013 by Alicia Garza, Opal Tometi, and Patrisse Cullors (BLM, n.d.), has had extraordinary reach and longevity (Buchanan et al., 2020).
+BLM takes center stage in the national conversation after each police killing of an unarmed Black individual - indeed, compared to Whites, police killings are among the leading causes of deaths for African American and other men of color between 25 and 35 years (Edwards et al., 2019).
+Therefore, for White parents, BLM presents a unique challenge to the prevalent colorblind racial ideology (CBRI; Neville et al., 2013), which manifests in the socialization of White individuals to stop seeing race altogether, including one's own (color-evasion - follows from the value of individualism), and the belief that every individual has equal opportunities and protections in U.S. society (power-evasion - stems from the narrative that America operates under a meritocracy so racism is no longer a major issue).
 However, how White parents go about this racial reckoning is understudied.
-BLM has gained even more attention since Mr. Floyd's murder.
-Approximately 15-26 million Americans participated in BLM protests in June 2020.
-Ninety-five percent of these protests were in majority-White counties (Buchanan et al., 2020) and over 96% of these summer 2020 protests were peaceful (Chenoweth & Pressman, 2020).
+BLM has gained even more attention since Mr. Floyd's murder: 15-26 million Americans participated in BLM protests during June 2020 --95% of these protests were in majority-White counties (Buchanan et al., 2020) and over 96% of these summer 2020 protests were peaceful (Chenoweth & Pressman, 2020).